 You can set the ship strategy in Customer Preferences as well as at the item level.

 Our Default Ship Strategy is to pick from the location with the lowest stock first, as this minimizes storage costs.

 By request, Whiplash is able to ship the oldest units of a product first.
 This is called First In, First Out (FIFO).
 By enabling FIFO on a customer account, Lot Tracking will be enabled automatically.
 Orders will continue to be assigned to the nearest in-stock facility, but within that facility the oldest inventory will be consumed first.

 This strategy works around the Lot Control created_at timestamp.
-When an item gets lot control assigned during the shipnotice receiving process, Whiplash registers the event as the Received on attribute, and this is how we assign priority on the strategy picking.
+When an item gets lot control assigned during the Ship Notice receiving process, Whiplash registers the event as the Received on attribute.
+This is how we assign priority on the strategy picking.

 Note: Received on is not based on when the item is physically placed into a location

 Similar to FIFO, Whiplash also supports First Expired, First Out (FEFO).
 If expiration dates are captured during receiving, Whiplash will ship the oldest expiration date first.
 Additionally, Whiplash can generate reports upon request that highlight soon-to-expire products or products that are past their expiration date.

 Note: If a manufacturer sends multiple lots or expiration dates of a product on the same Ship Notice, Whiplash will not be able to differentiate between them.
 It is critical that you discuss your requirements with your manufacturer to ensure consistency inside the Whiplash facility.